netsec/password-spray-logmonitor/README.md

 ## Core Commands Used

 A list of usernames is grep'd from the ```/etc/passwd``` file.
-The script greps for any users with a ```/home``` directory assigned, thus attempting to filter out system users.
-This can easily be replaced with something like ```getent``` which would also return usernames of users within LDAP, for example.
+The script filters user from system accounts based on UID.
+This can easily be replaced with something like ```getent``` which could be configured to return usernames of users within LDAP, for example.

 Failed login attempts are extracted from the ```/var/log/btmp``` logfile using the ```lastb``` command, remembering to pass the ```-w``` option to return the username in **full** for matching to the list of usernames described above.